Tapeline/Aisle/Writerside/topics/Generate-diagrams.md

 ```
 After executing this command, there will be files
 "context", "containers" and "deployment" in a newly
-created directory.
+created directory (files may vary depending on
+generator format).
 These files you can then render
 with your layout engine of choice (by default it's
 PlantUML).